skuzzle/restrict-imports-enforcer-rule/readme/README.md

 String split operations and only reading each source file up until a non-import statement (like class declaration) is discovered.
 We cover a set of esoteric edge cases, for example block comments within a single import statement and the like.

+> **Info**
+> Plus side to this approach is, that we are mostly agnostic to the Java version you are using.
+Our parser doesn't
+> need updates even if you want to use latest Java language features in your code base.

 ### Conceptual limitation
 Import recognition works by comparing the import statements within your source files